Today the world wide web is 30 years old.

 Opportunities and dysfunctions

 As recent articles have alluded to, Facebook’s failures indicate that their platform could be working as intended.
-Their response showing a new interest in ‘private spaces’ shows a possible change in direction – but time will tell.
+Their response – with a fresh interest in ‘private spaces’ – shows a possible change in direction.
+Time will tell.

 Caretakers of the web